- Published on

 Keep the boring tool if it works

 A plain notes app, calendar, or task manager can be enough.
 The best tool is the one you keep using after the novelty disappears.
+Boring is not a weakness when the job is to hold commitments, dates, and useful context.
+In fact, boring tools often win because they do not ask you to redesign your system every week.

 Change the rule before the app

 If tasks are unclear, a new app will not fix them.
 Clarify what belongs where, how often you review it, and when something becomes a commitment.
+A simple rule might be: "Anything I agree to do goes into the task list before the conversation ends."
+Another might be: "Meeting notes can contain context, but actions must be copied into the project board."
+Rules like these reduce ambiguity.